 His main passion is spending time with his wife, Annie and their daughter, Kaleigh.
 He loves supporting the Red Wolves Athletic program and being a fan of NBA superstar LeBron James.
 Adrian’s special talents include being a chef in the kitchen and grill master when cooking outdoors.
 He is the owner of Big A’s BBQ Catering!
 His main goal in life is to be a positive role model, family man, and an inspiring individual to those he meets throughout his lifetime.
 He is looking forward to continuing to develop in the higher education profession and serving ArkANN as the four year public institution representative.
 Outside of his main job responsibilities, Adrian is currently serving as A-State Staff Senate Vice President.

-Nik Rowan is the Assistant Director for Advisor Development in the Fulbright Advising Center at the University of Arkansas-Fayetteville.
+Nik Rowan is the Senior Assistant Director in the Fulbright Advising Center at the University of Arkansas-Fayetteville.
 She has a bachelor’s degree from Indiana University in theatre and English.
 She also has a master’s degree in composition and rhetoric from Texas A&M University-Corpus Christi.

 Born in Wyoming, Nik has lived in Fayetteville since 2012 and is a doctoral candidate in higher education.
-On her campus she is a member of the Graduate Student Dean’s Advisory Board and a member of the University of Arkansas Diversity Leaders Team.
-She also served for four years on the All University Academic Integrity Board.
+On her campus she is a member of the Graduate Student Dean’s Advisory Board and also served for four years on the All University Academic Integrity Board.
 She currently serves as Arkansas's liaison to NACADA and is a member of the NACADA Region 7 Steering committee.
-In her free time she has grown to enjoy riding her bicycle around town and spending time outside with her dog, Noelle.
+In her free time she has grown to enjoy riding her bicycle around town and spending time outside with her dog, Jeb.

 4-Year Public Institution Representative